ViaFerrata/OrcaSong/CONTRIBUTING.rst

 necessary information which will help other people to understand the situation.

-Make a Fork of OrcaNet
+Make a Fork of OrcaSong
 ----------------------

 You create a fork (your full own copy of the